Stephane-D/SGDK/readme.txt

 - Chilly Willy for making almost all the JOY / controller support in SGDK (and the joy test sample ^^).
 - Astrofa for the starfield donut sample ;)
 - LIZARDRIVE for making the new SGDK logo.
+- Kubilus for the Linux port of SGDK.
+- Sonic3D for the OSX port of SGDK.
+- Daniel Valdivieso for the SGDK multi-OS solution using Wine.
 - Vladimir Kryvian for Visual Studio support and template.
 - Tusario for resource manager tools.
 - clbr for various contributions.
 - jgyllinsky for providing / improving build batches.
 - nolddor for fixes / contributions.
 - starling13 for fixes.
+- Ohsat for making nice tutorials.
 - all those i forgot and generally all people helping by providing support, reporting bugs and supporting SGDK in any way !